 Canary Smart Cam

-- No Smart Hub Needed: The Canary is generally under $200 (list price – see latest price here) and is a WiFi enabled device that connects directly via WiFi to your smartphone, so there’s no need for a smart home hub, and it should work in most regular sized homes without the need for signal boosters.
+- No Smart Hub Needed: The Canary is (list price – see latest price here) a WiFi enabled device that connects directly via WiFi to your smartphone, so there’s no need for a smart home hub, and it should work in most regular sized homes without the need for signal boosters.

 - High Definition Video: It offers full high definition 1080p video output, with a 147° wide angle lens to give viewers a decent look around a room.